lindsayrutter/VisualizationMethods/README.md

 __Note about citation__
 ---

-If you use these figure-generation tools, please kindly cite the current paper:
+If you use these figure-regeneration tools, please kindly cite the current paper:

 ```
 @Article{Rutter2019,